theupdateframework/taps/tap7.md

-Next, since the developer's implementation uses DER metadata (rather than JSON), the conformance tool would have to incorporate metadata that the developer's script and Python implementation can handle.
+Next, since the developer's implementation uses DER metadata (rather than JSON), the conformance tool would have to incorporate metadata that the developer's script and implementation can handle.
 For this task, the developer would need to provide the conformance tool with a path to a program that converts JSON to DER metadata.
 In this way, prior to calling the developer's script and initiating an update, the conformance tool can call the